xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/arcade-drive.md

 ---

 # Arcade drive
-Arcade drive is a method of controlling the motors of a robot using two axes of a controller, where one of the axes controls the speed of the robot, and the other the steering of the robot.
+Arcade drive is a method of controlling the motors of a _tank drive drivetrain_ using two axes of a controller, where one of the axes controls the speed of the robot, and the other the steering of the robot.

 ![Arcade Drive]({{site.url}}/assets/images/drivetrain-control/arcade-drive.png "Arcade Drive")